Purchase your tickets now. Limited number of holes to be drilled.

 8. Contestants must fish in the area designated for the contest and will be required to have their tickets visible at all times.
 Ticket checks as well as container inspections will be required.

 9. Contestants will be allowed to move to other unoccupied holes in the contest area.
 You are allowed to bring as many poles as desired, but cannot use more than one pole per hole at a time.
-Contestants must use holes provided and will not be allowed to leave the contest area between 12:00–3:00 p.m. unless approved by gate officials and must re-enter through the inspection point.
+Contestants must use holes provided.
+Contestants who leave the contest area between 12:00–3:00 p.m. must re-enter through the inspection point.

 10. Entry fee for the tournament is $25.00 for tickets.
 No refunds or exchanges will be given for any reason.